larsch/ocra/README.txt

 with "ruby -I some/path") will be placed into the site dir (lib/ruby/site_ruby).

-The RUBYOPT and RUBYLIB variables are cleared before your program is launched by the executable in order not to interfere with any Ruby installation on the end user's installation.
+The RUBYLIB variable is cleared before your program is launched by the executable in order not to interfere with any Ruby installation on the end user's installation.

+Ocra executables set the RUBYOPT environment variable is set to whatever value is set when you first invoked ocra.rb to build the executable.
+For example, if you had "RUBYOPT=rubygems" on your build PC, Ocra ensures that it is also set on PC's running the executables.

 Autoloaded constants will be attempted loaded when building the executable.
 Modules that doesn't exist will be ignore (but a warning will be logged.)

+=== Working directory

+You should not assume that the current working directory when invoking an executable built with .exe is not the location of the source script.
+It can be the directory where the executable is placed (when invoked through the Windows Explorer), the users' current working directory (when invoking from the Command Prompt), or even C:\WINDOWS\SYSTEM32 when the executable is invoked through a file association.
+You can optionally change the directory yourself:

+   Dir.chdir(File.dirname(__FILE__))

+=== $LOAD_PATH/$: mangling

+Adding paths to $LOAD_PATH or $: at runtime is not recommended.
+Adding relative load paths depends on the working directory being the same as where the script is located (See above).
+If you have additional library files in directories below the directory containing your source script you can use this idiom:

+   $LOAD_PATH.unshift File.join(File.dirname(__FILE__), 'path/to/script')

 == CREDITS: